alphagov/govuk-developer-docs/source/manual/upgrading-mysql.html.md

 Before upgrading the master it is best to stop the slow query logs on the slaves.
-This can be done with the following Fabric command (or a similar one replacing the classes for whitehall).
+This can be done with the following Fabric command (or a similar one replacing the classes for Whitehall).
 Only do this on staging and integration -slow query logs are not enabled in production

 `fab $environment class:mysql_backup class:mysql_slave mysql.stop_slow_query_log`